Cynthia-Njambi/Moringa-Phase1-Project/README.md

 - I focused on the movie_basics and movie_ratings tables and stored them in a imdb_df.
 This data provided me insights on the average ratings, list of genres as well as the runtime_minutes data.
 - The bom.movie_gross.csv file gave me insights on domestic and foreign gross.
 - Below contains three visualizations of the insights gathered.

+This visualizes the Top 5 genres based on the Total No of votes
 ![Viusualization of the top 5 genres based on Total No of votes](Top5_genres.png)

+This visualizes the Total gross per every genre
 ![Visualization of the total gross by genre](TotalGross.png)

+This visualizes the average and recommended movie runtime minutes
 ![Visualization of the recommended movie runtime](Recommended_runtime.png)

+**4. Conclusion**

+I would like to recommend the head of Microsoft the following based on my insights:
+- The genres that I would recommend Microsoft to launch in the movie studio are Adventure, Drama, Comedy and Action.
+This is because these genres not only generate the highest domestic and foreign gross but also they are also seen to be consumer favourites.
+- I would also recommend that most films should range between 105.5 mins to 135.5 mins based on the range of the movie runtimes produced before.
+This so that the users will be able to effectively engage with the movie without loosing interest.